delta-leonis/ssh-server/README.md

       |-  output/         This folder contains logic for output (sending commands to the robots)
       \-  strategy/       This folder contains logic for the strategy
-        \-  shrouds       This folder contains mathematical models of game objects test/                 This folder contains tests
+        \-  shrouds       This folder contains mathematical models of game objects config/               This folder contains configuration files for the project test/                 This folder contains tests
       |-  benchmarks/     This folder contains benchmark tests
       |-  integrations/   This folder contains integrations tests